david-salac/Portable-spreadsheet-generator/README.md

 Operations with words (and word as a data structure) are located in the class `WordConstructor`.
 It should not be used directly.

-### Spreadsheet class
+### Sheet class
-The Spreadsheet is the most important class of the whole package.
+The Sheet is the most important class of the whole package.
 It is located in the file `spreadsheet.py`.
 It encapsulates the functionality related to accessing cells and modifying them as well as the functionality for exporting of the computed results to various formats.

 Class is strongly motivated by the API of the Pandas DataFrame.

-Spreadsheet functionality is documented bellow in a special section.
+The functionality of Sheet class is documented in a special section below.

 ### Cell slice
 Represents the special object that is created when some part slice of the